solo-fsw/UsbParMarker/README.md

 <!-- About -->
 ## UsbParMarker
 The UsbParMarker is a USB to parallel cable and is a replacement for the parallel port (LPT) to send markers.
 No modern laptop has a parallel port anymore nor a possibilty to use a dock with parallel port.
 To send markers from desktop or laptop the UsbParMarker can be used.
+It also has convenient LED's to show which value is being sent.

 From version 1.5 the Usb Parmarker is also compatible with Tobii Pro Lab.
 In Tobii Pro Lab choose **Brain Products Triggerbox** as TTL device.